 The automatic doors at grocery stores and office buildings are mainly there for convenience and as an aid for handicapped people.
 The automatic doors in an elevator, on the other hand, are absolutely essential.
 They are there to keep people from falling down an open shaft.

 Elevators use two different sets of doors: doors on the cars and doors opening into the elevator shaft.
 The doors on the cars are operated by an electric motor, which is hooked up to the elevator computer.
-You can see how a typical door-opener system works in the diagram below.

 The electric motor turns a wheel, which is attached to a long metal arm.
 The metal arm is linked to another arm, which is attached to the door.
 The door can slide back and forth on a metal rail.